top of page

 Healing & Transformation

 I was contracted as host and interviewer for Crossroads, a filmed conversation series capturing emotionally raw stories from public figures at pivotal turning points.
-Tasked with embodying unscripted depth and emotional precision, I walked cultural figures into charged terrain without oversteering, spectacle, or flattening complexity.
+Tasked with embodying unscripted depth and emotional precision, I walked cultural figures into charged terrain without oversteering or mishandling complexity.

-The series proved that when vulnerability is met with reverence, icons become human—and their turning points become templates for anyone navigating hard-won transformation.
+The series proved that when vulnerability is met with reverence, icons become human—and their turning points become templates for anyone navigating painstaking transformation.

 Liza Jessie Peterson